ravikishore1993/Arduino-snake/README.md

 **package.json**
 : Helping file to install required node dependencies .
 Hint : "sudo npm install" **snake_sketch**
-: The [sketchfile](http://arduino.cc/en/Tutorial/Sketch) to be uploaded in the Arduino device .
+: This folder has the [sketchfile](http://arduino.cc/en/Tutorial/Sketch) to be uploaded in the Arduino device .
 A very simple need-not explain script .

 ## Connections in Arduino